Massage hammer for Thai Massage story

 All I had to do is let go of my preconceived notion of how a ‘real’ massage session should be.

 There are many ways to help people.
-With some flexibility and good intuition we can expand the definition of our massage practice in some cases to accommodate clients who need something ‘out of the box’.
+With some flexibility and good intuition, in some cases we can expand the definition of our massage practice to accommodate clients who need something ‘out of the box’.

 Conclusions from these cases